-You can order your fresh white asparagus from Chalet Suisse, a long-operating local restaurant which imports the delectable spears of white asparagus direct from Holland during the short and precious growing season, which ends later this month.
+You can order your fresh white asparagus from Chalet Suisse Restaurant, a long-operating local restaurant which imports the delectable spears of white asparagus direct from Holland during the short and precious growing season, which typically ends in early June.

-From now until June 18, you can place your order and it will be ready for pick-up or delivery on the nearest Friday (i.e., June 4, June 11, or June 18).
+From now until June 18, 2022, you can place your order and easily arrange for delivery or self pick-up.

 All white asparagus is Grade A or Grade B or mixed, depending on the supply.

-You can either pick up your order at Chalet Suisse in Ampang (address below) at no extra charge, or it can be delivered to your door via Grab Food with no additional surcharge (Grab’s cost price only).
+You can either pick up your order at Chalet Suisse Restaurant in Ampang (address below) at no extra charge, or it can be delivered to your door via Lalamove with no additional surcharge (courier’s cost price only).

 You can pay for your order via bank transfer for deliveries or cash/credit card for pick-ups.

 The price?
-RM89.00 per kg (minimum order 1 kg).
+RM95.00 per kg (minimum order 2 kg).
 Go in with a friend to split the order if a whole kilo is too much!

-If you don’t want to make your own Hollandaise sauce, you can also order an instant Hollandaise mix from Chalet Suisse for just RM6.00.
+If you don’t want to make your own Hollandaise sauce, you can also order an instant Hollandaise mix for just RM8.00.

 To place your order or for inquiries:

-You can also drop an email to [email protected].
+Additionally, you can place your order by sending an email to [email protected].